OpenmartAI/ConversationalVoicePipeline/THIRD_PARTY_NOTICES.md

 The Python dependencies are declared in each component's `pyproject.toml` and resolved in the adjacent `uv.lock`.
-These packages and their transitive dependencies are not relicensed under the project's MIT License.
+These packages and their transitive dependencies are not relicensed under the project's Business Source License.
 The source repository does not vendor their package contents.

 An executable, wheel, container image, virtual-machine image, or other binary distribution may include those packages.
 Its distributor must produce a